 Negative Health Implications Caused by Bulimia

-Bulimia causes psychological and physical harm with mostly severe long-term consequences.
 Excessive vomiting leads to stomach inflammation (gastritis) and, in extreme cases, even to stomach perforation.
-Other long-term effects of vomiting are dental damage, oesophagitis (oesophageal inflammation), and inflammation of salivary glands.
+Other long-term effects of vomiting are dental damage, esophagitis (esophageal inflammation), and inflammation of salivary glands.

-Patients suffering from bulimia are typically not underweight; nevertheless, they can suffer of malnutrition.
+Patients suffering from bulimia are typically not underweight; nevertheless, they can suffer from malnutrition.
 The latter is caused by an imbalanced or deficient diet combined with purging and leads to loss of vitamins (vitamins B12 and D), microelements, electrolytes, and hormonal changes.
 In consequence, bulimic patients develop heart and kidney problems, hair loss, skin illnesses, and osteoporosis.

 Bulimia nervosa features a cycle of food cravings and compensatory behaviours, such as self-induced vomiting or the use of diuretics or laxatives, sometimes repeated several times a day.
 People with bulimia nervosa are usually average weight.
 Although their weight might be within the normal range, they are dissatisfied with their body shape.
-As a result, they sometimes give up eating altogether: they go hungry or eat irregularly.
+As a result, they sometimes give up eating altogether; they go hungry or eat irregularly.
 They often go on diets or skip meals.
 Affected people get caught in a vicious circle of not eating, food cravings, binge eating, and self-induced vomiting.

 The condition is strongly associated with feelings of guilt and shame.
 This is why this eating disorder is often kept secret and remains hidden for years.

-Useful sources about bulimia
+Useful sources about bulimia:

 National Eating Disorders Association (NEDA)

-National Association of Anorexia Nervosa and Associated Disorders (ANAD)
+Association of Anorexia Nervosa and Associated Disorders (ANAD)